intel/trustauthority-client-for-python/inteltrustauthorityclient/examples/sgx_sample_app/README.md

 # SGX Attestation Sample App
 The Intel SGX attestation sample app is a Python application that uses the Intel Trust Authority Attestation Python Client packages to get an attestation token from Intel Trust Authority.
 The application contains an example SGX enclave.
-When run, it collects quote from the enclave and sends it to Intel Trust Authority to retrieve a token.
+When run, it collects quote from the enclave and sends it to Intel Trust Authority to retrieve a token that can be verified.

 ```
 ┌────────────────────────────────────────────────┐